The Stewardship Code & Pillar 3

 icf management limited (“icf”) provides investment management and advisory services to a variety of professional clients.

-The nature of icf’s business model is such that it does not invest in single equities.
+The nature of icf’s business model is such that it rarely invests in single equities.
 Accordingly, icf has taken the view that the Code, and its principles, is not of direct relevance to its business.
 Consequently, while icf supports the objectives underlying the Code, it has not committed to the Code on the grounds that it is not directly relevant to its business model.

 If the investment strategy of icf changes in such a manner that the provisions of the Code become relevant, this disclosure will be amended accordingly.